 - 1. Please note that the major and breadth requirements are independent.
 There is flexibility in terms how courses are mapped into those requirements, but the same course may not be counted in both places.
-For questions about placing courses, please consult with your advisor or the area coordinator. - 2.
-For classes equivalent to 525 permission should be sought from the area coordinator with the provision that the class covers an in-depth survey of a focal content area within cognitive psychology. - 3.
-In addition to the formal requirements listed above, all students in the cognitive program are expected to be continuously engaged in research and to participate in the Cognitive Brownbag meetings.

-- 4. Requirements of other programs and specializations (SCAN, Language Science, etc.) may, when appropriate, be applied toward breadth or major requirements, but do not need to be listed on this form.
+For questions about placing courses, please consult with your adviser or the area coordinator. - 2.
+For classes equivalent to 525, permission should be sought from the area coordinator with the provision that the class covers an in-depth survey of a focal content area within cognitive psychology. - 3.
+In addition to the formal requirements listed above, all students in the cognitive program are expected to be continuously engaged in research and to attend and participate in the Cognitive Colloquium meetings. - 4.
+Requirements of other programs and specializations (SCAN, Language Science, etc.) may, when appropriate, be applied toward breadth or major requirements.
 They should be noted elsewhere in the annual evaluation portfolio. - 5.
 The requirement to conduct research with a second faculty member may be met by the breadth project, by SCAN lab rotations, or by collaboration that is not related to other requirements.
 However, it is expected that this work will result in a written product that can be evaluated by the doctoral committee at or prior the dissertation defense. - 6.
-Exceptions to these requirements are to be discussed with the advisor and approved by the Cognitive faculty and, in certain circumstances, by the Director of Graduate Training.
+Exceptions to these requirements are to be discussed with the adviser and approved by the cognitive faculty and, in certain circumstances, by the Director of Graduate Training.